Short Bio (long bio below):

 Payton MacDonald (b.
-1974, Idaho Falls, Idaho) is a composer, improviser, percussionist, singer, and educator.
+1974, Idaho Falls, Idaho) is musician, filmmaker, and ultra-endurance cyclist.
 He has created a unique body of work that draws upon his extensive experience with East Indian tabla drumming and Dhrupad singing, Jazz, European classical music, and the American experimental tradition.
 He works across multiple musical genres, often at the same time.
 Several recordings of MacDonald’s music exist, including the critically acclaimed Payton MacDonald: Works for Tabla on the ATMA label.

 The New York Times described him as an “energetic soloist.”
 The Los Angeles Times described him as an “. . . inventive, stylistically omnivorous composer and gifted performer . . .”
 His music has also been described as “hypnotically beautiful” (The New York Times and “. . . engaging and utterly beautiful.”
 (Sequenza 21) MacDonald has been a featured performer of his own music on festivals in Montreal (Voyages) and Minneapolis (Electric Eyes).